coderofgames/GeneticProgramming/ReadMe.txt

 interpreter to C++ then added the AST functionality to the Dijkstra shunting yard algorithm.
 I then wrote the code to compute the Genetic algorithm, to perform mutation and crossover.

+The genetic programming algorithm was demonstrated notably in the early 90's by Koza, 1992, 1994.
+For more information please see the book "Artificial Intelligence, A guide to Intelligent Systems" by Michael Negnevitsky.

 Note: some of the string functions were from stack overflow